 Sheltering under umbrellas we walked along the narrow cobbled pathways beside the canals.
 The small shops here had mullioned glass windows and we admired the glass ornaments and vases on display.
 It was then a short wait at the water bus stop for the Vaporetto to Burano, famous for its lace making.

-On our return, we called in our nearest supermarket, Billa, overlooking a canal for pizza and wine as we planned to eat in our apartment tonight.
+On our return, we called in our nearest supermarket Billa, overlooking a canal for pizza and wine as we planned to eat in our apartment.